 Identifying, analyzing, targeting, and ranking for keywords are critical steps to any SEO or PPC campaign’s success.
 After all, the keywords you aim for will determine the audience demographic you reach.
 Do you understand the difference between branded and non-branded keywords?
 More importantly, are you applying these search terms correctly to your search engine optimization (SEO) and pay-per-click (PPC) campaigns?
 Your brand is the quintessential factor that sets you apart from the competition.
 After building your brand’s reputation, you must use your company’s name to your advantage.
-Can reach this goal with some help from branded keywords.
+You can reach this goal with some help from branded keywords.

 Read on to discover how both branded and non-branded keywords can be a game-changer for your digital marketing strategy.

 A branded keyword refers to a search phrase that includes the name of a brand, a variation of a brand name, or the name of a specific product.
 Some examples of common branded keywords include “Apple iPhone,” “NY Yankees Hat,” and “Premiere Creative Digital Marketing Services.”
 Some SEO specialists refer to branded keywords as navigational queries.
 Why?
 Simple – the people using these keywords want to learn more about a specific service.
 Therefore, branded keywords deliver a narrower segment of potential customers than those searching with non-branded keywords, as it’s exclusive on purpose.
 Nonetheless, this smaller segment is more likely to “convert” since they’re already hunting for a specific product or company.

 Keywords that contain other brands, however, are not considered branded keywords for your company.
 This is an important distinction to make if you’re a retailer and carry multiple branded products within your array of inventory.

 What are Non-Branded Keywords?